Yvonne202202/Coding-2-Final-Project/README.md

     pos.set(_x, _y);
     color = _color;
 ```
-I then created the subclasses RandomBall and NoiseBall.
+I created the subclasses RandomBall and NoiseBall.
 To make the ball in RandomBall have a random trajectory, I define a new attribute step in the subclass to generate its trajectory.
+And I gave a new property range to NoiseBall to control the sound of the ball.
 ```
 void RandomBall::update()
 {